augustovictor/software-architecture-specialization/README.md

             - Web server, application server, file server, print server.
 - The client request these services through messages.
     - Client-host is the machine that hosts the client software;

+A request-response messaging can be represented by a sequence diagram.
+- This process can be:
+    - Synchronous: Represented by a closed arrow head;
+    - Asynchronous: Represented by a line arrow head;